Krishpraj/Portfolio/README.md

 Krish Prajapati's Portfolio
 Welcome to my portfolio!
 I'm Krish Prajapati, a passionate and driven electrical and computer engineering student with a focus on software development, systems design, and creative technological solutions.
 I am excited about creating impactful solutions that blend technology and creativity.
+This website was a good way to develop my skills in HTML, CSS, and Javascript.

 About Me
 I have a diverse background in various fields, including: